-Azure DevOps Workflow for Testing Teams: End-to-End Example
+Azure DevOps Workflow for Testing Teams

 Understanding individual Azure DevOps features is useful.
 Understanding how they connect into a complete workflow is what makes you productive.
 This article traces a single user story from creation through verification, showing exactly where each Azure DevOps service comes into play.